 - The bad guys of 20th Century Boys are the "Friendship Democratic Party".
 They're a front for an evil cult.

 - Flying Ghost Ship has a very cheerful advertisment for the "Boa Juice".
 Which melts people alive.

-- The Satchi, cyber law-enforcers in Dennou Coil.
+- The Satchi, cyber law-enforcers in Den-noh Coil.
 They look like giant brown standing peanuts with smiley-faces painted on.
 Yeah.

-- This has to be the only reason King Dedede ordered monsters from Holy Nightmare in Kirby of the Stars (the dub doesn't have this, of course...making Dedede look like more of an idiot in the process, if it was possible).
-Doesn't help that a few of the soon-to-be gigantic enemies are pretty cute at first.
+- This has to be the only reason King Dedede ordered monsters from Holy Nightmare in Kirby: Right Back at Ya!.
+It doesn't help that a few of the soon-to-be-gigantic enemies are pretty cute at first.

 - The Lemarchand puzzle boxes from Hellraiser.
 Their real name is the Lament Configuration.